Liverpool Catholic Club Ice Rink

 The Liverpool Catholic Club Ice Rink (also known as LCC Sports Complex Liverpool) is an ice sports and public skate centre, built in 1979 and located at the Hoxton Park precinct of Sydney, New South Wales, Australia.
-It is the home of the LCC Saints Ice Hockey Club, with Junior and Senior Teams.
+It is the home of the LCC Saints Ice Hockey Club, with Junior and Senior Teams and home to LCC Ice Skating Club (LCCISC), producing Olympic and international figure skating athletes.
 It has previously served as the home ice rink of the Sydney Ice Dogs in the Australian Ice Hockey League until 2017.

 Facilities

 Facilities at LCC Ice Rink are detailed below: